zrafa/xinu-avr/README.md

 # Xinu OS for AVR atmega328p (Arduino)

+This repository keeps the source code of a port of the current Xinu operating system version, for the AVR atmega328p microcontroller.

 ## What is Xinu?

 Xinu is a small, elegant, and easy to understand operating system, originally developed by Douglas Comer for instructional purposes at Purdue University in the 1980s.

-The Operating System Xinu supports dynamic process creation, dynamic memory allocation, network communication, local and remote file systems, a shell, and device-independent I/O functions.
+The Xinu Operating System supports: dynamic process creation, dynamic memory allocation, network communication, local and remote file systems, a shell, and device-independent I/O functions.

 Since the whole source code size is small, Xinu is suitable for embedded systems.
 Xinu uses  powerful